redhat-et/microshift-demos/demos/hello-microshift-demo/README.md

     sudo firewall-cmd --add-service={ssh,http,kube-apiserver}

 If you reboot the MicroShift machine, then these rules will be lost.
-To make the `firewalld` rules permanent, you may type on the MicroShift VM:
+To make the `firewalld` rules permanent, you may type on the MicroShift machine:

     sudo firewall-cmd --runtime-to-permanent